MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/overview.md

 Here's some of the functionality provided by Azure Kubernetes Service while in preview on Azure Stack HCI:

-- Deploy containerized apps at scale to a cluster of VMs (called a Kubernetes cluster) running across the Azure Stack HCI cluster
+- Deploy containerized apps at scale to Kubernetes clusters running across the Azure Stack HCI cluster
-- Fail over when a node in the Kubernetes cluster fails
 - Deploy and manage both Linux and Windows-based containerized apps
-- Schedule workloads
-- Monitor health
+- Deploy AKS on Azure Stack HCI using Windows Admin Center or PowerShell
 - Scale up or down by adding or removing nodes to the Kubernetes cluster
-- Manage networking
+- Manage storage and networking on your Kubernetes cluster
-- Discover services
-- Coordinate app upgrades
-- Assign pods to cluster nodes with cluster node affinity

-For more about Kubernetes, see [Kubernetes.io](https://kubernetes.io).
+- Automatic updates for your Kubernetes deployment
+- Upgrade to the most recent Kubernetes version
+- Through Azure Arc for Kubernetes, use the popular Azure services

 ## Simplify setting up Kubernetes

-Azure Kubernetes Service simplifies the process of setting up Kubernetes on Azure Stack HCI and includes the following features:
+Azure Kubernetes Service simplifies the process of setting up Kubernetes on Azure Stack HCI and Windows Server 2019 Datacenter, and includes the following features:

-- A Windows Admin Center wizard for setting up Kubernetes and its dependencies (such as kubeadm, kubelet, kubectl, and a Pod network add-on)
+- A Windows Admin Center wizard for setting up Kubernetes and its dependencies (such as kubeadm, kubelet, kubectl, and a pod network add-on)
 - A Windows Admin Center wizard for creating Kubernetes clusters to run your containerized applications
 - PowerShell cmdlets for setting up Kubernetes and creating Kubernetes clusters, in case you'd rather script the host setup and Kubernetes cluster creation

 ## View and manage Kubernetes using on-premises tools or Azure Arc

-Once you've set up Azure Kubernetes Service on your Azure Stack HCI cluster and created a Kubernetes cluster, we provide a couple ways to manage and monitor your Kubernetes infrastructure:
+Once you've set up Azure Kubernetes Service on-premises and created a Kubernetes cluster, we provide a couple ways to manage and monitor your Kubernetes infrastructure:

-- **On-premises using popular tools like Kubectl and Kubernetes dashboard** - use an open-source web-based interface to deploy applications to a Kubernetes cluster, manage cluster resources, troubleshoot, and view running applications.
+- **On-premises using popular tools like Kubectl and Kubernetes dashboard** - use an open-source, web-based interface to deploy applications to a Kubernetes cluster, manage cluster resources, troubleshoot, and view running applications.
-- **In the Azure portal using Azure Arc** - use an Azure service to manage Azure Kubernetes Service and Kubernetes clusters deployed across your cloud and on-premises environments.
-You can use Azure Arc to add and remove Kubernetes clusters as well as nodes to a Kubernetes cluster, change network settings, and install add-ons.
+- **In the Azure portal using Azure Arc** - use Azure Arc to manage applications deployed on Kubernetes clusters across your cloud and on-premises environments.
+Azure Kubernetes Service and Kubernetes clusters deployed across your cloud and on-premises environments.
 <br>Azure Arc also enables you to manage your Kubernetes clusters with other Azure services including:

   - Azure Monitor